pgspider/griddb_fdw/README.md

 ALTER FOREIGN TABLE ft1 DROP COLUMN c0;
 ```
 #### Don't support ON CONFLICT.
-PostgreSQL introduces upsert (update or insert) feature.
+PostgreSQL has upsert (update or insert) feature.
 When inserting a new row into the table, PostgreSQL will update the row if it already exists, otherwise, PostgreSQL inserts the new row.
 However, griddb_fdw does not support the upsert feature now.
-For example, it shows error message if user execute the following query.
+For example, it shows an error message if user execute the following query.

 ```
 INSERT INTO ft1(c1, c2) VALUES(11, 12) ON CONFLICT DO NOTHING;